MicrosoftDocs/azure-docs/articles/billing/billing-understand-your-bill.md

 For invoice PDF and detailed daily usage file CSV download, see [How to get your Azure billing invoice and daily usage data](billing-download-azure-invoice-daily-usage-date.md).

-For detailed terms and descriptions of your invoice and detailed daily usage file, see [Breakdown of your Microsoft Azure invoice](billing-breakdown-your-invoice.md) here and [Breakdown of your Microsoft Azure detailed usage](billing-breakdown-your-usage.md) here.
+For detailed terms and descriptions of your invoice and detailed daily usage file, see [Understand terms on your Microsoft Azure invoice](billing-understand-your-invoice.md) here and [Understand terms on your Microsoft Azure detailed usage](billing-understand-your-usage.md) here.

 For details on the cost management reports, see [Azure portal cost management](https://docs.microsoft.com/en-us/azure/billing/billing-getting-started).